 Brad has made wines in California, New Zealand, and Australia.
 He was the cellar supervisor and vineyard assistant at Akarua in the Pinot Noir-centric region of Central Otago, New Zealand, and has worked harvests at Goldeneye in Anderson Valley, Haselgrove in McLaren Vale, South Australia, and on California’s Central Coast at Kenneth Volk Vineyards, Wolff Vineyards, Baileyana and Tangent, and Peachy Canyon.

 With over 12 harvests now under his belt, Brad is the assistant winemaker for Toulouse Vineyards, located in Mendocino’s Anderson Valley, where he is responsible for the day-to-day winemaking and assisting the year-round vineyard crew.

-Brad and Miriam live in Anderson Valley, surrounded by vineyards, redwood trees, and the pristine Pacific coastline.
-Their friendship during their time together at Cal Poly laid the groundwork for the strong relationship they have today, and they are engaged to be married in 2019.
+Brad and Miriam's friendship during their time together at Cal Poly laid the groundwork for the strong relationship they have today, and in 2019, they were married.

 Miriam Pitt // Co-owner

 As co-owner of Minus Tide, Miriam manages the design and marketing.
 A talented artist, she created the charcoal sketches for the Minus Tide label.